 How Much Is Dollar To Naira Exchange Rate Today?

-The exchange rate of the Dollar to Naira in black market today is as follows:
+How much is the dollar to naira today in the black market?
+The dollar-to-naira exchange rate in the black market today is as follows:

-This is the current price as updated today, you can always check this spot for daily updates (or periodic updates) because they are done in real-time.
+This is the current price as updated today, You can always check this spot for daily updates (or periodic updates) because they are done in real-time.
 I normally update these rates once I receive updates from BDC operators or black market dealers.
+It is also known as the abokifx rate.

 CBN Exchange Rate of Dollar to Naira Today